micmejia/bible-dump/NKJV/Genesis/Gen 18.md

 ###### 1
-Then the Lord appeared to him by [^a]the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.
+Then the Lord appeared to him by the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.

 ###### 2
 So he lifted his eyes and looked, and behold, three men were standing by him; and when he saw _them,_ he ran from the tent door to meet them, and bowed himself to the ground,